 Start your day at Trg bana Josipa Jelacica

-The Main city square, placed just below the Old City, is the best place to start your day in Zagreb.
+The Main city square – Trg bana Josipa Jelacica, placed just below the Old City, is the best place to start your day in Zagreb.
 It’s very well connected by the public transport to the other city areas so it would be easy reachable no matter where you’re staying at.
 Check out the Ban Josip Jelačić statue as well as the fountain.
 While on the square you can climb up the Observation Deck ‘Zagreb Eye’ and enjoy the greatest panoramic view of the city while enjoying the cup of the morning coffee.

 Stroll over Ilica street and visit some of the many shops along the street

-Ilica street is actually pretty long one and it doesn’t make sense to walk the whole street if having only one day in Zagreb.
+Ilica street is actually one of the longest in Croatia and it doesn’t make sense to walk the whole street if having only one day in Zagreb.
 Still, it’s a great place to do some shopping, have some breakfast or simply watch the city busy atmosphere.
 Oranž Bistro & wine bar is a great place to have some amazing healthy breakfast, but they also serve some delicious cakes if you want to sweeten your tooth.

 Visit the Antiques and Flea Market on the Britanac Square